AmmarHatiya/Ecom/README.md

 # Ecom
-Basic E-Commerce SPA built with Python (Django) using SQLite3 DB, and Vuejs (with Vuetify).
+E-Commerce SPA (single page application) built with Python (Django) using SQLite3 DB, and Vuejs (with Vuetify).
 Filter the product catalogue using the search bar, and find more information on a product by clicking the Product Details button.
+Add product to cart by hovering over image and then clicking the Add To Cart button.

 ## How to run (in this order)
 ### Server Side (running on localhost:8000)